Learn how to use network bridging to configure internet access for your virtual machines.

 Before configuring your virtual machine, you need to create a virtual switch.

-and note the name of the network adapter that contains the server's main IP address.
+From the command line of your dedicated server, run the following command and note the name of the network adapter that contains the server's main IP address.

 In the Hyper-V Manager, create a new virtual switch and set the connection type to External